Large System Analysis of Linear Precoding in Correlated MISO Broadcast Channels under Limited Feedback: Optimal Feedback in Large FDD Multi-user Systems

-Notice that our model comprises a generic distortion of the CSIT.
-That is, the distortion can be a combination of different additional factors, e.g. channel estimation at the receivers, channel mismatch due to feedback delay or feedback errors.
-Moreover, we consider i.i.d. block-fading channels, which can be seen as a worst case scenario in terms of feedback overhead.
+Note that our model comprises a generic distortion of the CSIT.
+That is, the distortion can be a combination of different additional factors, e.g., channel estimation at the receivers, channel mismatch due to feedback delay or feedback errors (see \cite{caire2010mma}) as long as they can be modeled as additive noise \eqref{eq:3}.
+Moreover, we consider i.i.d.\ block-fading channels, which can be seen as a worst case scenario in terms of feedback overhead.
 It is possible to exploit channel correlation in time, frequency and space to refine the CSIT or to reduce the amount of feedback.